 In the town of Cornville itself, you can visit a number of tasting rooms that offer up wines made from nearby wineries, or you could visit some of the vineyards yourself.
 One of the most popular and highly acclaimed is Oak Creek Vineyards, a family-run boutique winery located just outside of Cornville.

-Just keep in mind that Arizona has some of the strictest drunk driving laws in the country, so make sure you’re sober enough to take the wheel after you have a wine tasting!
+Just keep in mind that Arizona has some of the strictest drink driving laws in the country, so make sure you’re sober enough to take the wheel after you have a wine tasting!

 One of the absolute best stops on a road trip from Phoenix to Vegas is the inimitable town of Sedona.
 Known for its iconic red rocks and incredible natural scenery, there are a lot of things to do in Sedona that could easily keep you occupied for a couple of days.

 If you’re a nature lover, this is the stop for you!
 Encompassed by countless hiking trails providing beautiful vistas of the surrounding area, there is a hike for all kinds of fitness levels in Sedona.
-If you would rather see it on four wheels, maybe opt for an iconic Pink Jeep tour of Sedona’s red rocks, or see it on horseback instead?
+If you would rather see it on four wheels, maybe opt for an iconic Pink Jeep tour of Sedona’s red rocks.

 The town of Sedona itself is also worth exploring, with lots of independent shops and great restaurants abounding.
 Take the time to browse the boutiques in Tlaquepaque village or even get your palm read in one of the many new-age centres in the town!